-The effectiveness of Southern's School of Social Work MSW field education program depends on the important roles and responsibilities carried out by:
+The effectiveness of the SAU School of Social Work's BSW field education program depends on the important roles and responsibilities carried out by:

 - the School of Social Work program administration

 - the director of field education

 - the faculty field liaisons

 - the field education placement setting personnel

 - the field instructors

 - the task supervisors

-- the MSW students in the field practicum
+- the BSW students in the field practicum.

-This section of Southern's School of Social Work BSW/MSW Programs Field Education Manual is intended to describe these roles and responsibilities in order to facilitate understanding and effective interaction that supports a meaningful and successful field education experience for both BSW and MSW students preparing to join the social work profession as advanced generalist practitioners.
-The responsibilities outlined in this section are also included in the Field Education Placement Setting Contract agreement.
+This section of the SAU School of Social Work BSW Field Education Manual is intended to describe these roles and responsibilities in order to facilitate understanding and effective interaction that supports a meaningful and successful field education experience for BSW students preparing to join the social work profession.
+The responsibilities outlined in this section are also included in the BSW Field Education Placement Setting Contract agreement.